NBCLab/NBCLab.github.io/team/_posts/2019-10-01-baghai-arassi-maral.md

 scholar: 2V5P3WlohpkC
 site: []
 twitter: []

 ---

-Maral Baghai Arassi, MD, is a pediatric nephrology fellow at the University Children’s Hospital in Heidelberg, Germany and a research fellow at the European Molecular Biology Laboratory (EMBL) in Heidelberg since October 2019.
-A graduate of Freiburg University School of Medicine, her research is dedicated to understanding the gut microbiome's influence in kidney transplantation.
+Maral Baghai Arassi, MD, is a pediatric nephrology fellow at the University Children’s Hospital in Heidelberg, Germany since October 2017, and a research fellow at the European Molecular Biology Laboratory (EMBL) in Heidelberg since October 2019.
+A graduate of Freiburg University School of Medicine in 2017, her research is dedicated to understanding the gut microbiome's influence in kidney transplantation using both reductionistic experimental studies and extensive clinical trials.
 She focuses on the interactions between immunosuppressive drugs and gut bacteria, aiming to personalize immunosuppressive therapy to reduce post-transplant complications.